-All USPSCs with a place of performance in the United States are required to have a Data Universal Numbering System (DUNS) number and be registered in the System for Award Management (SAM) database prior to receiving an offer.
+All USPSCs with a place of performance in the United States are required to have a Data Universal Numbering System (DUNS) number and have an active registration in the System for Award Management (SAM) database prior to contract award.
 You will be disqualified if you either fail to comply with this requirement or if your name appears on the excluded parties list.
 The selectee will be provided with guidance regarding this registration.